thaliproject/salti/README.md

 ```
 ### PSK Identity

-When running JxCore using the PSK support, on the server side, it's necessary to add a property to the `reqquest.connection` object - like so:
+When running JxCore using the PSK support, on the server side, it's necessary to add a property to the `request.connection` object - like so:

 ```javascript
 var server = tls.createServer(serverOptions, function (connection) {